IncredibleProgress/sweetheart.py/README.md

 - optionnal frontend language: [Typescript](https://www.typescriptlang.org/), [WebAssembly](https://www.assemblyscript.org/)
 - optionnal low-level language: [Rust](https://www.rust-lang.org/)

 **And all other nice things you wish** using [apt](https://en.wikipedia.org/wiki/APT_(software)), [cargo](https://doc.rust-lang.org/cargo/), [pip](https://pip.pypa.io/en/stable/) and [npm](https://docs.npmjs.com/about-npm/): Sweetheart comes with the above mentioned package to support you saving time.
 Your are not forced to use these components, but these are what you should highly consider for starting any new project.

-In a first approach consider these provide to you **an incredible full-stacked sandbox**.
+In a first approach just consider these provide to you **an incredible full-stacked sandbox**.
+In a second time you will take benefits of Sweetheart as a low-costs and convenient super-orchestrator.

 ## Keep permanently innovative capabilities